Pasta and Rice Conversions — Dry to Cooked, by Weight and by Serving

 Can I cook rice in something other than water?

 Yes, and it’s worth doing.
-Chicken stock or vegetable stock cooked with the same 1:2 ratio adds flavor without changing the technique or yield.
-The rice absorbs the stock the same way it absorbs water.
-This is especially useful for pilaf, rice side dishes, or anywhere the rice itself needs to carry some flavor rather than just serve as a neutral base.
+Chicken or vegetable stock uses the same 1:2 ratio and adds flavor without changing the yield — especially useful for pilaf and rice side dishes where the rice needs to carry some flavor on its own.

 1. If 1/4 cup uncooked rice serves 1 person, wouldn’t 1 cup uncooked rice serve 4 people (not 2 cups serve 4 people)?
 Just asking! 🙂